 Workforce Solutions Review Authors’ Guidelines: Print and Online

-The goals of the WSR are to be:
+CONTENT OBJECTIVESThe goals of the WSR are to be:

-- a global publication with a focus on multinational and regional differences around the world; and,
+- a global publication with a focus on multinational and regional differences around the world, and

-- a vehicle to attract authors and readers in related fields, outside human resources and information systems.
+- a vehicle to attract authors and readers in related fields, outside human resources, and information systems.

 - originality and innovation,

 - depth of research and thoroughness in addressing the subject matter,

 - applicability for a domestic and international, management readership.

 Articles are accepted with the understanding that their content is the author’s original work, not slanderous nor plagiarized, not previously published (in electronic or print format), and not being presented for distribution elsewhere.Articles are intended to address issues germane to the industry, and not be an explicit sales pitch for any particular product or service.

 SUBMISSION OF ARTICLESAuthors should submit unsolicited articles on the Author’s Intake form: https://ihrim.org/wsr-intake-form/.
 All submissions should be in the concept stage of development.